Admins / Users

 Filter Search Results:

-A lookup search enables a user to search and associate a record to another record using a lookup field.
+A lookup search enables a user to search and associate a record with another record using a lookup field.
 For example, when associating a Contact with an Account, you would use the ‘Account Name’ field to associate the two records together.

-- As the user begins typing they will see instant results based on the record’s name.
+• As the user begins typing, they will see instant results based on the record’s name.

-- If the user does not see the record they are looking for, they can click the magnifying glass or hit enter to do a full search.
+• If the user does not see the record they are looking for, they can click the magnifying glass or hit Enter to do a full search.

 Salesforce Search Layouts

 It’s important to spend some time understanding what your users want to see when they perform a search in Salesforce.
-The search layout affects which fields users can view, filter and sort by on the search results page.
+The search layout affects which fields users can view, filter, and sort by on the search results page.
 You can also change the layout for each profile.

 You can access search layouts from Setup via an object in the Object Manager.

-List views are like fabulous mini-reports and are a great way to access data.
+List views are like fabulous mini reports and are a great way to access data.
 Once created, you can also search a list view for a specific record.

-- All searchable fields from the object are searched, not just the fields visible on the list view.
+• All searchable fields from the object are searched, not just the fields visible on the list view.

-- Once selected, the list view search box will indicate which fields are NOT available for searching.
+• Once selected, the list view search box will indicate which fields are NOT available for searching.

 So, there we have it, an overview of the multiple ways to search in Salesforce.